sghill/grunt-jenkins/README.md

 The `0.1.x` releases (now on the grunt-0.3.x branch) are compatible with `grunt 0.3.x`.
 Starting with `0.2.x`, `grunt-jenkins` is compatible with `grunt 0.4.x`.

 ## Getting Started
-Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-jenkins`
+Install this grunt plugin next to your project's [gruntfile][getting_started] with: `npm install grunt-jenkins --save-dev`

-Then add this line to your project's `grunt.js` gruntfile:
+Then add this line to your project's `Gruntfile.js` gruntfile:

 ```javascript
 grunt.loadNpmTasks('grunt-jenkins');